 I love introducing Persian cuisine to newbies because it is always welcomed and so eagerly devoured.
 Whether it is Persian kabob or Persian stews, the simple flavors come together to make an incredible and memorable meal.
 And the stew I am sharing with you today is equally as special.

-As with many Persian stews, they typically feature a vegetable and served with meat and served over a bed of basmati rice with saffron.
-The stew I am sharing with you today, khoresh bademjan ba ghooreh, highlights eggplants in a tomato base with yellow split peas and sour grapes.
+As with many Persian stews, they typically feature a vegetable and served with meat and served over a bed of chelo, basmati rice with saffron.
+Khoresh bademjan is a wonderful stew made with eggplants in a tomato base with beef stew meat, yellow split peas and sour grapes.

 Why you must try this recipe

-One of my favorite Persian stews is this khoresh bademjan.
-It is a tomato based stew with either beef or lamb that features another one of my favorites: eggplant.
+Khoresh bademjan is one of my favorite Persian stews.
+This is a tomato based stew made with either beef or lamb and features another one of my favorites: eggplant.
 Oh.
 My.
 GAWD.
 It is such a delicious stew.

 Many people add yellow split peas to the stew, becoming khoresh gheymeh bademjan.
 As with most Persian stews, the sour component comes from dried Persian limes, limoo omami.
 I like to make it with gooreh, sour grapes.